Jayson Gaddis: Founder of The Relationship School

 12:51.81 – Brian David Crane

-Um, that’s cool.
-Okay, yeah, and then that makes it that makes sense and then maybe at some point there you and your wife were able to have like makeup sex or who knows like ah like there’s a lot of parts of the story that may be.
+That’s cool.
+Okay, yeah, and then that makes sense and then maybe at some point, you and your wife were able to have like makeup sex or who knows like there’s a lot of parts of the story that may be.

 13:07.36 – Jayson Gaddis